PrismarineJS/bedrock-protocol/README.md

 const server = new bedrock.createServer({
   host: '0.0.0.0',       // optional. host to bind as.
   port: 19132,           // optional
-  version: '1.16.220'    // optional.
+  version: '1.16.220',   // optional.
 The server version, latest if not specified.
+  // Optional for some servers which verify the title ID:
+  // authTitle: bedrock.title.MinecraftNintendoSwitch
 })

 server.on('connect', client => {